Fragtality/DynamicLOD/README.md

 - There is no automatic Detection if VR is active: you have to manually switch between Profiles.
 - The first Pair with AGL 0 can not be deleted.
 The AGL can not be changed.
 Only the xLOD.
 - Additional Pairs can be added at any AGL and xLOD desired.
 Pairs will always be sorted by AGL.
+- Plus is Add, Minus is Remove, S is Set (Change).
+Remove and Set require to double-click the Pair first.
 - A Pair is selected (and the configured xLOD applied) when the current AGL is above the configured AGL.
 If the current AGL goes below the configured AGL, the next lower Pair will be selected.
-- Plus is Add, Minus is Remove, S is Set (Change).
-Remove and Set require to double-click the Pair first.
-- Switching is on your VS Trend - it will not change to a lower Pair (descreasing AGL) while your Climbing and vice versa.
+- A new Pair is only selected in Accordance to the VS Trend - i.e. a lower Pair won't be selected if you're actually Climbing (only the next higer)
 - **Less is more**:
   - Fewer Increments/Decrements are better.
 Of reasonable Step-Size (roughly in the Range of 25-75).
   - Some Time in between Changes is better.